vuejs/vue-test-utils/docs/pt-br/api/wrapper-array/setProps.md

 # setProps(propriedades)

-Define as `propriedades` do componente e força sua atualização para cada wrapper no array.
+Define as `propriedades` do componente e força sua atualização para cada wrapper no Array.

 **Nota: cada wrapper deve ser uma instância do Vue.**